Carolina Panthers vs. New York Giants NFL Week 7 Odds, Plays and Insights for October 24, 2021

 Carolina Panthers vs. New York Giants NFL Week 7 Odds, Plays and Insights

-The Carolina Panthers (3-3) are favored by just 2.5 points as they attempt to break a three-game skid in a matchup with the New York Giants (1-5) on Sunday, October 24, 2021 at MetLife Stadium.
-The contest has a 43-point over/under.
+The Carolina Panthers (3-3) are 3-point favorites as they attempt to end their three-game losing streak in a matchup against the New York Giants (1-5) on Sunday, October 24, 2021 at MetLife Stadium.
+This game has an over/under of 43 points.

 For more great betting and fantasy insight, join the SI Winners Club Newsletter.